Digital Interactive Notebooks

-Going (somewhat) digital has saved my sanity.
 Digital Interactive Notebooks are quickly taking over the world.
 (Que Evil Laugh) Mahahahahaha.
-Use this guide to help when using digital interactive notebooks in the classroom.
 This blog post will teach you the basics of digital interactive notebooks and help you navigate your way into a technology filled learning experience.
 Get started using digital interactive notebooks in your classroom today and keep reading for a sneak peek into the world of digital interactive notebooks.

 - How to get started with using Digital Interactive Notebooks.

-- How to engage your students with Digital Interactive Notebooks.
+- Engage your students with Digital Interactive Notebooks.

 - What research says about Digital Interactive Notebooks.

-- How to make students feel like they aren’t even learning.
+- Make students feel like they aren’t even learning.

-- How to be the coolest teacher in the school.
+- Be the coolest teacher in the school.
 (Guaranteed!)

 Knowledge is Power

 Researching digital interactive notebooks in the classroom is step 1.
 Luckily, I’m a research nerd and have done all of the hard work for you!
 Aren’t you excited?
 To put it simply, digital interactive notebooks are taking what you already do in the classroom, and engaging students even more by using technology to lead the way.
-The examples I am going to show you are simple enough for you to begin this process.
 Remember, these are the basics.
-I will get into more detail in a later blog post.

 Up until now, when students are reading a text, they usually use worksheets, foldables, or interactive assignments on the active board to really analyze the content.
 This is where digital interactive notebooks come into play.
 Students will still answer all of the questions that relate to common core, but will do it in a way that is interesting and fun to them.
 Some naysayers may say, but they are missing real world connections or they are not creating meaningful learning.
 I think that this couldn’t be farther from the truth.
 Technology is the world we live in.
 Technology has changed my life and is the biggest part of my job as a teacher.
 I’d love to invite you into my classroom and watch the digital experience.
 It’s impossible to leave and say that students weren’t engaged.
 Okay, off soapbox.